GPUOpen-Drivers/llpc/llpc/docs/amdllpc.md

 ## Build Instruction

 LLPC is normally built as part of the [AMD Open Source Driver for Vulkan](../AMDVLK/README.md).
 The build include standalone `lgc` and `amdllpc`.
-You can build `lgc amdllpc` only or build `check-lgc check-amdllpc` to trigger lit tests besides the build.
+You can build `lgc amdllpc` only or build `check-lgc check-lgc-units check-amdllpc check-amdllpc-units` to run local tests besides the build.
 ```
 cmake --build xgl/builds/Release64 --target lgc amdllpc
 or
-cmake --build xgl/builds/Release64 --target check-lgc check-amdllpc
+cmake --build xgl/builds/Release64 --target check-lgc check-lgc-units check-amdllpc check-amdllpc-units
 ```

 Building the `check-amdllpc` target also builds spvgen.so.